snlDIU/Leetcode/0070-climbing-stairs/NOTES.md

 After completing all steps, the function returns the final answer, stored in the current variable.
 This value represents the total number of ways to climb the given number of steps.

-## Summary:

-In simple terms, the code is like a smart friend helping you figure out how many different ways you can climb a staircase, and it does it in a way that's efficient and fast!

 ---